• Skip to main content

 • Mac

-Fix: Kernel Security Check Error in Windows 10
+Fix: Kernel Security Check Failure (BSOD) in Windows 11/10

-If you are lucky, you may find the computer performing a self-check and restarting with the login screen.
+If you are lucky, you may find your computer automatically performing a self-check and restarting to the login screen.

 If not, you will find the computer going back to BSOD screen with Kernel _Security_Check_Error message and you won’t be able to login to the computer.